-The usual rules on attendance will apply from September with full-time attendance compulsory.
+The usual rules on attendance apply with full-time attendance compulsory.

 If you have particular concerns about your child, or another member of the family, speak to your school.

 Education at home

 Schools have to make plans to provide education at home where needed for pupils who need to be educated at home, for example, pupils who have tested positive or those who are abroad and facing challenges to return due to Covid-19 travel restrictions.